top of page

 Branding

-Demystifying the chaos of increased immigration enforcement after June 6, 2025 meant reassuring ImmDef’s clients and audience that work is being done toward rectifying the injustice of unlawful detention and denial of due process.
+Demystifying the chaos of increased immigration enforcement after June 6, 2025 meant reassuring ImmDef’s clients and audience that work was being done toward rectifying the injustice of unlawful detention and denial of due process.

 This took a few different forms: